Intrinsic Chirality of Graphs in 3-manifolds: Achiral embeddings

 \begin{prop} Let $S$ be a closed, orientable surface.
 Then for infinitely many closed, connected, orientable, irreducible 3-manifolds $Q$ such that $\mathrm{dim}_{\Z_2} (H_1 (Q,\Z_2)) = \mathrm{genus}(S)$, there is an embedding of $S$ in $Q$ which is pointwise fixed by an orientation reversing involution of $Q$. \end{prop}

 The proof of Proposition~\ref{prop:inf} will make use of the idea of a {\em disk-busting} curve, which is a simple closed curve in a handlebody that intersects every essential, properly embedded disk in the handlebody.
 For example, a core of a solid torus is disk busting in the solid torus.
-For a genus 2 handlebody with fundamental group generated by $a$ and $b$ an example of a disk-busting curve is one that includes into the fundamental group of the handlebody as $abab^{-1}$ (see Figure~\ref{diskbust}).
+For a genus 2 handlebody whose fundamental group is generated by $a$ and $b$, an example of a disk-busting curve is one that includes into the fundamental group of the handlebody as $abab^{-1}$ (see Figure~\ref{diskbust}).
 All handlebodies have disk-busting curves and Richard Stong \cite{S} gives an algorithm to recognize them.
 For more on disk-busting curves see \cite{H2} or \cite{S}.

 \begin{proof} Let $g$ be the genus of a closed orientable surface $S$.
 Let $M$ be the manifold obtained by gluing genus $g$ handlebodies $V_1$ and $V_2$ together along $S$ in such a way that there is an orientation reversing involution $h$ interchanging $V_1$ and $V_2$ which pointwise fixes the surface $S$.
-Now $M$ is a closed, connected, orientable 3-manifold $M$ such that $\mathrm{dim}_{\Z_2} (H_1 (M,\Z_2)) = \mathrm{genus}(S)$.
+Then $M$ is a closed, connected, orientable 3-manifold $M$ such that $\mathrm{dim}_{\Z_2} (H_1 (M,\Z_2)) = \mathrm{genus}(S)$.
 However, $M$ is reducible.

-In order to create an irreducible 3-manifold, we first remove neighborhoods $N_1$ and $N_2$ of identical disk busting curves $C_1$ and $C_2$ in the interiors of the handlebodies $V_1$ and $V_2$ such that $N_1$ and $N_2$ are interchanged by the involution $h$.
-Note that since $ \mathrm{cl}(M-(S \cup N_1 \cup N_2))$ consists of two identical handlebodies from which neighborhoods of disk busting curves have been removed, the inclusion of $S$ in each component of $ \mathrm{cl}(M-(S \cup N_1 \cup N_2))$ is incompressible.
-Now we sew in identical non-trivial knot complements $Q_1$ and $Q_2$ along $\partial N_1$ and $\partial N_2$ respectively so that the Seifert surfaces of the $Q_i$ are glued in where the meridians of the $N_i$ were.
+In order to create an irreducible 3-manifold from $M$, we first remove neighborhoods $N_1$ and $N_2$ of identical disk busting curves $C_1$ and $C_2$ in the interiors of the handlebodies $V_1$ and $V_2$ such that $N_1$ and $N_2$ are interchanged by the involution $h$.
+Note that since $ \mathrm{cl}(M-(S \cup N_1 \cup N_2))$ consists of two identical handlebodies from which neighborhoods of disk busting curves have been removed, the inclusion of $S$ into each component of $ \mathrm{cl}(M-(S \cup N_1 \cup N_2))$ is incompressible.